anarinsk/anarinsk.github.io/index.md

 </header>

 ## About
-**Jun Sok Huhh** lost in economics but still haven't found what i'm looking for, PhD in Economics
+**Jun Sok Huhh** PhD in Economics, lost in economics but still haven't found what i'm looking for.

 ### CV